rogerbinns/apsw/doc/execution.rst

 aborted with an :exc:`ExecTraceAbort` exception.
 See the :ref:`example <example-exectrace>`.

-Execution tracers can be installed on a specific cursor by calling :meth:`Cursor.setexectrace` or for all cursors by calling :meth:`Connection.setexectrace`, with the cursor tracer taking priority.
+Execution tracers can be installed on a specific cursor by setting :attr:`Cursor.exectrace` or for all cursors by setting :attr:`Connection.exectrace`, with the cursor tracer taking priority.

 If you use the Connection :meth:`with <Connection.__enter__>` statement